Conditional Rates

 Update your landing page file

-To ensure that eligible end-users can book the discounted rate through a deep link, you might be required to modify your Landing Page file.
-There may be additional implementation needed on the booking website to properly fulfill the discounted rates so that when the user clicks through, your website shows them the discounted rate.
+To ensure that eligible end-users can book the discounted rate through a deep link, modify your Landing Page file.
+Additional implementation might also be needed on the booking website to properly show and fulfill the discounted rates.

-We expect you to honor the price shown at the conditional rate deep link.
+We expect partners to honor the price shown at the conditional rate deep link.

 The following example adds the rate rule ID: